 For more details about Mr. H, see the bottom of the page,

-EXPERIENCE GALAPAGOS WILDLIFE: UP CLOSE AND PERSONAL
+EXPERIENCE RAINFOREST WILDLIFE: UP CLOSE AND PERSONAL

 Blue-footed Booby photo by Ken Hackman